spring-cloud/spring-cloud-kubernetes/readme.md

 Example:

-Let's assume that we have an spring boot application named ``demo`` that uses properties to read its thread pool configuration.
+Let's assume that we have a spring boot application named ``demo`` that uses properties to read its thread pool configuration.

 - pool.size.core
 - pool.size.maximum